Scenes from the Saga of King Olaf: Performance history

 King Olaf was first performed in 1896 at the Victoria Hall in Hanley, Staffordshire, with the composer conducting.
 The soloists included Edward Lloyd, a famous tenor of the time who was chosen to give first performances of lead roles in Caractacus and The Dream of Gerontius.

 The cantata was revived at the Victoria Hall to mark the centenary of its premiere with Donald Hunt conducting the BBC Philharmonic, the Ceramic City Choir and the three soloists Susan Chilcott, Arthur Davies and Alan Opie.
 Another place with connections to the work is Bergen in Norway.
 Longfellow knew the violinist Ole Bull who came from Bergen, and their friendship appears to have been a factor in the poet choosing King Olaf as a subject.
 The Bergen Philharmonic Orchestra performed the cantata in 2014, under the baton of Andrew Davis, Davis conducted the work again at the Three Choirs Festival: despite there being a tradition of performing Elgar at this festival, this was a premiere.

 Publication

 The score was published by Novello & Co, a firm which had already published The Black Knight and which became Elgar's regular publishers.
 However, their edition of 1896 has been described as a "relatively cramped" by the Elgar Society which published a full score in 2007.

 Recordings

 The work was recorded for the first time in the 1980s by EMI with the London Philharmonic Orchestra conducted by Vernon Handley, a specialist in British music.

-In 2014 the Bergen Philharmonic and three Norwegian choirs recorded the work at the Grieg Hall for Chandos (a 2 CD set including a shorter work, The Banner of Saint George) under the baton of Andrew Davis.
+In 2014 the Bergen Philharmonic and three Norwegian choirs recorded the work at the Grieg Hall for Chandos (a 2 CD set including a shorter work, The Banner of Saint George) under the baton of Sir Andrew Davis.